Hima0206/RabbitMQ-EKS-project/README.md

 # RabbitMQ-EKS-project
-1. PROJECT OVERVIEW.
+1. Project Overview:
    Goal:
-•	Provision a resilient Amazon EKS cluster.
+   1. Provision a resilient Amazon EKS cluster.
-•	Run RabbitMQ inside the cluster (accessible to apps in same namespace).
+   2. Run RabbitMQ inside cluster
-•	Provide two sample Python apps: a producer that publishes messages and a consumer that receives them.
+   3. Provide two sample python apps: a producer that publishes message and a consumer that receives them.
- Simple architecture:
-•	EKS cluster (private control plane, public worker nodes or managed node groups)
-•	Namespace messaging
-o	RabbitMQ (StatefulSet via Helm chart) + Service (ClusterIP) o	producer Deployment o	consumer Deployment
-Apps communicate with RabbitMQ using the internal cluster DNS or via a Kubernetes service name.

 2.RabbitMQ is a message broker that helps you when you want middleware between different applications or systems, allowing them to communicate with each other by exchanging messages.